About Me

 Introduction

 I’m Zane Landers, a digital marketing and communications specialist.
 Most of my hobbies are pretty hands-on - whether it’s stargazing, working on my Miata, or roller skating.
+I have a Master’s degree in marketing from the University of Arizona and currently work as a marketing intern at Universal Avionics.

 My professional experience spans multiple disciplines.
 Since 2017, I’ve been building, buying, repairing, and reselling telescopes.
 This experience led me to work as a writer/editor for TelescopicWatch since 2018, where I review commercially manufactured telescopes and write guides for both beginners and experienced astronomers.
 I have done articles for other websites as well, and I am a frequent contributor to the Cloudy Nights astronomy forum.